 Video interviews make the hiring process easier, quicker, and more convenient for employers and employees alike.
-They allow employers to quickly engage with potential candidates – an important step to successfully filling a job vacancy.
-Key benefits are:
+The key benefits of video interviews are:

-• Speed – allowing employers to quickly engage with selected candidates, narrow down the candidate pool and progress with the hiring process
+- Speed – allowing employers to quickly engage with candidates & narrow down their candidate pool

-• Logistics – a video interivew takes far less time and can be quickly slotted into most people’s schedules
+- Logistics – a video interivew takes far less time

 As with any interview, the hiring team need to plan and prepare for a video interview.
 Key elements to consider are: